Blue Origin Logo

 • The symbol is associated with lightness.
 It hints at weightlessness, where even very heavy objects float in space like a feather.

-• The element of wings talks about flights, striving upward to the stars.
+• The element of wings speaks of flight, striving upward to the stars.
 People used to look at birds and dream of flying.
 The company’s developments offer the freedom to break away from the Earth.

 • A Feather and Ink is a writer’s set from past centuries.
 The choice of theme concerns the company, leaving a mark on the pages of history.

-The symbol is located right in the center of the launch pad, where rocket launches occur.
+The symbol is located right at the center of the launch pad, where rockets launch.

 Font and Colors

 Ultra-blue color is associated with technologies and inventions.
 Space flights accompany the best developments in robotics, computers, and materials.
 Bright elements hint at science fiction.
 The future of the planet is behind Blue Origin.
-People are gradually moving to the exploration of space, and the company is on the front lines.
+People are gradually moving into space exploration, and the company is on the front lines.
 Its main mission is to make life and work outside the Earth a reality.
 The company has many projects aimed at the future.
 Their delivery is planned for years ahead:

 • The heavyweight New Glenn rocket